 Where a candidate has failed an assessment unit as a result of poor academic performance the mark for the resit of the assessment unit will be awarded on the merits of the work.
+The candidate will not be eligible for an overall award of Merit or Distinction

 Where a candidate has failed an assessment unit as a result of non-submitting an assessment item or as a result of non-attendance at a timed examination the mark for the resit of the assessment unit will be capped at a pass.
+The candidate will not be eligible for an overall award of Merit or Distinction